Know the Correct Sitting Postures during Pregnancy: 1st Trimester, 2nd Trimester and 3rd Trimester

 - Adjusting the chair height with the workstation is vital to keep the shoulder relaxed.
 Make it a point to sit up close to your desk.
 Allow the elbows and arms to rest on the chair/ desk.

 These are some rules for maintaining the correct sitting posture during pregnancy.
 What are you waiting for?
-Follow these rules and get rid of back pain and strain during your pregnancy.
+Follow these rules and get rid of back pain and strain with right postures during pregnancy.
+In case you have doubts regarding your pregnancy, consult the SCI International Hospital's best Gynecologist in Delhi.